Meet our Board of Directors

 Kendra Lee

-Kendra Lee is a community champion and the Deputy Director of Programs of Mercer County One-Stop Career Center and Workforce Development Board.
+Kendra Lee is a community champion and the Assistant Division Director Program Oversight and Development at NJ Department of Labor and Workforce Development.
 She dedicates her time to translating vision into comprehensive strategic plans to improve the performance and productivity of the local workforce development system.
 She is committed to finding creative ways to assist diverse populations in pursing life changing opportunities, with a particular focus on New Jersey’s most vulnerable citizens.

 Kendra recently served as a panelist for YWCA Princeton’s Stand Against Racism Thought-Provoking Talks and is a 2022 Tribute to Women Honoree.